thingsboard/thingsboard.github.io/docs/samples/smartico/pulse-sensor-lorawan/Pulse_Sensor_LoRaWAN.md

 ![image](/images/samples/smartico/pulse-sensor-lorawan/integration.PNG)

-Also below you should add the topic filter according to LoRaWAN server configuration (in this example application/4/device/+/rx ).
+Also below you should add the topic filter according to LoRaWAN server configuration (in this example ```application/4/device/+/rx```).
 In the Host and Port fields, enter the ip-address where the MQTT broker is installed and port for working with it.
 ## Step 3.
 Verifying the receipt of data from the device.
 Connect Pulse Sensor P22-LR to transfer information.
-If the integration was performed without errors, after the transmission of the first telemetry, a new device with the name “012685” will appear in the DEVICE GROUPS →All.
+If the integration was performed without errors, after the transmission of the first telemetry, a new device with the name “012685” will appear in the DEVICE GROUPS → All.
 Also you can verify the input and output data, respectively, before and after conversion in DATA CONVERTERS → Uplink Pulse Sensor → EVENTS.

 ![image](/images/samples/smartico/pulse-sensor-lorawan/verify1.PNG)